Coordinator of Classical Performance and Chamber Music

-Dr Kenji Fujimura (piano) is a multi-award-winning musician and international prize-winning composer, and has been broadcast on many occasions as soloist and chamber musician by networks such as BBC Radio 3, ABC-FM and TV, the MBS-FM network, and Bravo!
+Associate Professor Kenji Fujimura (Piano/Keyboard) is a multi-international-award-winning pianist and composer, and has been broadcast on many occasions as soloist and chamber musician by networks such as BBC Radio 3, ABC-FM and TV, the MBS-FM network, and Bravo!
 Canada.
-He has been described as ‘a grand artist with a magical sound, an accomplished technique and a superb understanding of all musical styles.
+As a pianist he has been described as ‘a grand artist with a magical sound, an accomplished technique and a superb understanding of all musical styles.
 He adds to this a vision of deep profundity’.

-Composition successes: Kenji recently won the international VirtualArtists ‘Simply Stunning’ Composition Competition for his piece for violin and piano, Au Revoir.
+2014: Kenji won the international VirtualArtists ‘Simply Stunning’ Composition Competition for his piece for violin and piano, Au Revoir.
 The work was premiered in USA in May this year, and was ‘the biggest “hit” on the program – even more so than the gorgeous Rachmaninoff Vocalise!‘

 His Ballade to Anxiety for solo piano was also a winning work in the Vox Novus competition and was also premiered in May, performed by pianist Yumi Suehiro in New York.

-In addition, his premiere recording (with Monash colleague Elizabeth Sellars) of the Violin Sonata of George Benjamin, along with works by Paul Dukas, Gyorgy Kurtag and Olivier Messiaen (Move Records) has been ‘praised as much for thoughtful programming as for musicianship.’
-(Limelight)
+This CD includes the premiere recording (with Monash colleague Elizabeth Sellars) of the Violin Sonata of George Benjamin, along with works by Paul Dukas, Gyorgy Kurtag and Olivier Messiaen.
+It has been ‘praised as much for thoughtful programming as for musicianship.’
+(Limelight).